-3 3 participate in all events during summer camp including (i cas (for rifle and shotgun under supervision of a FID instr cd above.

-- articipate in shooting sports activities.
-However, my child ad activities of the camp and I agree to the Photo Release s
+- I hereby authorize my child to participate in all events during summer camp including (if age appropriate) use of the shooting sports program areas (for rifle and shotgun under supervision of a FID instructor) and I agree to the Photo Release Statement outlined above. - I do not authorize my child to participate in shooting sports activities.
+However, my child is authorized to participate in all other events and activities of the camp and I agree to the Photo Release Statement outlined above.

-Scout's Name

-Troop N Number Town -
+Troop Number Town Parent/Guardian Signature:

-Parent/ Guardian Signature: -

-Date: